 Mobile Banking Trends

-Banks around the globe have already invested US$80 million in banking applications, but the popularity of such products is growing unevenly.
+Banks around the globe are investing millions in banking applications, but the popularity of such products is growing unevenly.

 The trend is most noticeable in emerging markets such as China, Southeast Asia, Latin America, and Eastern Europe.
-For example, the Chinese bank ICBC increased its customer base by 3 million people in one month due to it.
 Interest in mobile banking is great even in countries with a predominance of low-income populations, such as the Philippines.Other notable trends are: